 In an unusual step, acting CIA Director Michael Morell issued a statement about the film emphasizing that while the production team had met with the CIA, the film is a dramatization and is not historically accurate.
 Morell specifically contradicted the film's assertion that "enhanced interrogation techniques," also known as "torture," had been of significant benefit in locating Osama bin Laden.
 Director Morell stated, "That impression is false.
 We cannot allow a Hollywood film to cloud our memory."

 The stealth helicopters used in the actual mission were heavily modified Sikorsky UH-60 Black Hawks.
 Anti-radar cladding, like that of the F-117 stealth fighter, helped them avoid detection by Pakistani air defenses, and the extra blades in the main rotors and tail rotors produced less noise than the standard rotors.

 Jordan and the Indian city Chandigarh (capital of Punjab & Haryana states), near the Pakistani border, were used as stand-ins to duplicate scenes taking place in Pakistan and Afghanistan.
 Some second-unit film footage was also actually shot in Pakistan.

 In the Kuwait Lamborghini showroom scene, Dan asks if one of the cars is a Balboni.
-This refers to the Gallardo LP 550-2 Valentino Balboni, a limited-production variant of the Gallardo named after a Lamborghini test driver.
-It is the car with the stripe along its centerline.
+Gallardo LP 550-2 Valentino Balboni, a limited-production named after a test driver, is the car with the stripe along its centerline.

 Joel Edgerton was originally cast in a leading role, but dropped out due to scheduling conflicts and was replaced by Jason Clarke.
 However, when the conflicts were resolved, Edgerton was able to return in another role.